 The examples above were far from the only ones - or the worst.
 Demands for comprehensive, nationwide regulations followed quickly.
 In an interview with NRK, the advisor for the Larvik campsite association, Stein Grimsrud, called for national guidelines for campsites.
-The municipal chief in Halden municipality prepared a guide for the campsites in the municipality to be able to open.
+The municipal chief in Halden municipality prepared a guide so that the campsites in the municipality could open.
 On 30 April, NHO Reiseliv published an industry standard for handling infection control measures at Norwegian campsites.
 Unfortunately, they spoke in favor of deaf ministers, because Minister of Health Bent Høye did not change his view of how the campsites should behave.
 On the contrary, it was still the individual municipality that was to control the campsites.

 Norwegian camping law